 - By destination: Developer accounts are limited to sending to a single destination fax number and are provided with simulated numbers for testing purposes, which will mimic the behaviour of regular fax lines.
 Developers may specify their own single fax number for testing by contacting our developer support

 - By total cost: a developer account is issued with a certain amount of free credits for sending faxes.
 The cost of faxes sent will be deducted from these credits until they run out.
 Once depleted, the developer will need to contact our developer support to add more credits to their account.

 Sending faxes with your developer account

-InterFAX provides dummy numbers for testing purposes in order to demonstrate the transmission and handling of faxes within the system.
-While these faxes will not be sent out to a real fax number, the user experience in the InterFAX system will demonstrate how an actual fax will be processed and completed; both successfully and in failure.
+InterFAX provides dummy numbers for testing purposes, in order to demonstrate the transmission and handling of faxes within the system.
+While these faxes are not sent to a real fax number, the user experience in the InterFAX system will demonstrate how actual faxes are processed and completed, both successfully and on failure.

 - In order to experience a fax that results in success, submit the fax to number +999-9999-0.

-When sending a fax to the designated number, you should format the fax number according to the InterFAX number format instructions (for example, +1 212 999 8888).
+When sending a fax to a designated number, you should format the fax number according to the InterFAX number formatting instructions (for example, +1 212 999 8888).

 You can view your designated fax number online through our control panel under “My Settings” > “Developer Options”.